What is peripheral arterial disease of the legs?

 cholesterol, calcium, and other material in your

 blood.
-Over time, plaque builds up along the inner walls of the arteries,
+Over time, plaque builds up in the walls of the arteries,

 including those that supply blood to your legs.
 High cholesterol, high blood pressure, and